 Zoetermeer closes budget with its reserve

-The College of Mayor and Aldermen has presented the 2025 budget to the City Council.
+The board of mayor and aldermen has presented the 2025 budget to the City Council.
 A budget that, without a supplement from its own resources, shows a deficit of over 10 million euros.
-Alderman Jan Iedema of Finance foresees 2025 as a year in which firm choices will have to be made with the city council in order to structurally balance the budget in the coming years.
+Alderman Jan Iedema of Finance foresees 2025 as a year in which firm choices will have to be made with the city council to structurally balance the budget in the coming years.
 "We have a healthy household book in Zoetermeer, which has allowed us to supplement our reserves for this time.
 Of course, we cannot continue to do that for years to come."

 The college of Zoetermeer wants to follow through on earlier decisions.
 The municipality is facing major challenges related to health, living and working environment, mobility, climate and energy transition.
 The Zoetermeer Spatial Strategy provides an important direction.
 The municipal executive committee will continue to invest in improving the recycling policy, future-proof youth welfare and the physical accessibility of the city.
 With the Healthy City program, the college has an investment agenda to strengthen the social basis of Zoetermeerders through sports, exercise and prevention.